 Bro Tips for your tents

 Since we were late and it had start to drizzle we scurried in search of a proper place.
-Reaching here before sun down would have been dope.
+Reaching here before sun down would have been great.

 Found a place and quickly set up the tent on the higher grounds.
-After the tent ( My tent ) was hurriedly put up silence crept in.
+After the tent (my trekking gear ) was hurriedly put up silence crept in.
 We could only hear the birds chirping and the wind whistling.
 This was going to be one hell of a creepy night.
 It was a good thought that i had bought Parathas from Mumbai.
 Parathas never tasted so scrumptious before.

 Camping at Gandikota